whbyaoi/BTCShadow/README.md

 3. Select a monitor for the final filter that your constructor and click Run button.

 Then you will get a new monitor after filtering.
+The customization of filters is similar to attribute and the details can be found in .ini files.

-## Algorithm
+## Distribution
 This module offer to conduct an analysis, which is shown in a chart.

 [website]: https://btc.com/api-doc